Skip to main content

 • How to ask:

-Call the customer service number on the back of the card and ask for the retention or hardship team.
-The script: "I've been a customer for X years and I always pay on time.
-I've been seeing offers from other issuers around 14%.
-Can you reduce my APR?"
-If the first answer is no, ask if there's a temporary hardship rate available.
+Call the number on the card, ask for retention or hardship.
+Script: "I've been a customer for X years, pay on time, and I'm seeing offers around Y%.
+Can you match or reduce my rate?"
+If no, ask about a temporary hardship APR.

 FAQ